Druhin13/noconsolejs/README.md

 ## Features (ahem, ahem)

 - **Zero dependencies**: Because we’re all trying to live simpler lives and avoid another `node_modules` folder the size of a small planet.
-Plus, I didn’t *need* to add any, so I didn’t.
-You're welcome.
+Plus, I didn’t *need* to add any, so — You're Welcome.
 - **Auto-magically erases your console blunders like a "guilty" browser tab you close when someone walks by**: `console.log`, `console.warn`, `console.error`, `console.info`, `console.debug` — and whatever else you thought was helping — gone; just like your dignity after debugging for 6 hours straight.
 - **Works anywhere**: Browser, Node.js, that one ancient server you forgot about, or even in the depths of outer space (because if JavaScript is running there, it’s probably doing something weird — but at least *noconsolejs* can hide the console statements.)